Donations Are Needed All Year Long

-Are you and your family planning to volunteer or make donations to your favorite non-profits over the holidays?
+Are you and your family planning to volunteer or make donations to your favorite non-profits?
 You're not alone.
-At this time of year non-profits have crowds of volunteers and take in more money and donations of food than at any other time.
-Attention drops a little once holiday decorations are packed away.
-So use the expertise that you have and “donate” time to a non-profit at all times of year.
+During the holiday season, non-profits have crowds of volunteers and take in more money and donations of food than at any other time of year.
+Unfortunately, attention drops once holiday decorations are packed away.
+So use your expertise and volunteer/"donate" your time to a non-profit of your choice all times of year.

-St. Vincent De Paul in the Phoenix area can use volunteers in facilities for the disabled, five free dining rooms, thrift stores, food pantries, and a homeless shelter.
+St. Vincent De Paul is well known in our state for providing food, clothing and shelter to those in need.
+St. Vincent De Paul uses volunteers in facilities for the disabled, five free dining rooms, thrift stores, food pantries, and a homeless shelter.
 All these places could especially use more help right after the Christmas season and also during the summer.

 At the non-profit's Urban Farms gardens – three acres in area -- volunteers will help grow 50,000 pounds of vegetables this year for the society's five dining rooms that serve 4,200 meals a year and for food boxes given to other clients.
 Besides helping out when you volunteer at Urban Farms, you can learn all about organic gardening and even hydroponic gardening.

 The MAM focuses on members of the Arizona military.
 "We are all one big family, and until that service member can get home, we have to step up to the plate to support those left behind," says Founder Margy Bons.

 The group provides funds to families struggling to pay bills, both among those now active in the military but also to veterans or reservists.
 The organization is especially well known for providing backpacks and schools supplies to 1,000 children in military families.
 Donating your time and resources to help this cause is another great way to give back.